-During my initial days of solo traveling I should’ve used some tips for traveling in Europe myself, however, I didn’t make an effort, and spent half of my time getting lost and the other half finding places I wished to visit.
+During my initial days of solo traveling I should’ve used some tips for traveling in Europe myself.
+However, I didn’t make an effort and spent half of my time getting lost and the other half finding places I wanted to visit.
 And then it was time to leave.

-After a few trips of taking buses in the opposite direction of my destination, going in circles, boarding the wrong metros, did I mention going in circles and missing flights, I discovered, to commute in Europe is as simple as eating junk and getting fat.
-You just need to eat the right kind of junk.
+After a few trips of taking buses in the opposite direction of my destination, going in circles, boarding the wrong metros, did I mention going in circles and missing flights, I discovered, it is really easy to commute in Europe.

 Therefore, I decided to dish out a post based on my adventures and lessons learnt from the mishaps in Europe.